andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/08-flamingo.md

 <h4 class="article-subheader">Sailing</h4>

 I slept surprisingly good and wake up giddy with excitement to test out my sea legs.
-Everyone slowly starts waking up and getting mobile.
 We head out a few minutes late but it really doesn't matter because we'll be the only ones on the boat.
 We pile in the big ol van and head down to the shore.
 The crew meets us in a dinghy on the beach to take us to our ship, the mighty Mr Pelicano.